juicedata/juicefs/docs/en/guide/how_to_set_up_metadata_engine.md

 - `<username>` is introduced after Redis 6.0 and can be ignored if there is no username, but the `:` colon in front of the password needs to be kept, e.g. `redis://:<password>@<host>:6379/1`.
 - The default port number on which Redis listens is `6379`, which can be left blank if the default port number is not changed, e.g. `redis://:<password>@<host>/1`.
 - Redis supports multiple [logical databases](https://redis.io/commands/select), please replace `<db>` with the actual database number used.
-- If you need to connect to Redis Sentinel, the format of the metadata URL will be slightly different, please refer to the ["Redis Best Practices"](../administration/metadata/redis_best_practices.md#high-availability) document for details.
+- If you need to connect to Redis Sentinel, the format will be slightly different, refer to [Redis Best Practices](../administration/metadata/redis_best_practices.md#high-availability) for details.
+- If username / password contains special characters, use single quote to avoid unexpected shell interpretations, or use the `REDIS_PASSWORD` environment.

 For example, the following command will create a JuiceFS file system named `pics`, using the database No. `1` in Redis to store metadata: